About Western Law

 In first year, in addition to fundamental core courses, you will have the option of taking Corporate Law, which is fundamental to many areas of legal practice, in the winter term.
 This opportunity is unique among Canadian law schools.
 Taking Corporate Law in your first year will allow you to take more specialized business law courses as early as the fall term of second year, if desired, and provide greater flexibility in your upper-year courses.

 In upper years, you will gain additional opportunities to practice your professional writing through writing requirements that may include a variety of court documents.
-You may also enroll in week-long intensive courses in highly specialized areas of law, such as Cannabis Law and Practice, Racial Profiling in Policing, Elections Law, and Digital Asset and Blockchain Law and Policy.
+You may also enroll in week-long intensive courses in highly specialized areas of law, such as Digital Asset and Blockchain Law and Policy, Animal Law and Advocacy, Hate Speech in Canada, Cannabis Law and Practice, Condominium Law, Outer Space Law, and Workplace Safety and Insurance Law.

 Legal Clinics